MathAudio Microphone EQ

 This tutorial will help you modify the sound of your microphone in order to transform the sound of your microphone into the accurate copy of the sound of a better microphone.
 You can also transform a pair of identical (same model) microphones into a matched pair of microphones for stereo recording.
 The proposed digital mod is simpler than an electrical or mechanical mod, and in the same time it ensures incomparably higher accuracy.

 It is known that the sound quality of a microphone mainly depends upon its frequency response.
 High quality microphones have better frequency responses than low quality mics.
-MathAudio Microphone EQ is a VST effect plug-in which corrects the frequency responses of microphones.
+MathAudio Microphone EQ is an audio effect plug-in which corrects the frequency responses of microphones.
 In fact, you can take your medium quality microphone and transform it into an acoustic replica of a high quality microphone.